 When you want your home to be cooled in the Southern California heat, it’s understandable if you don’t really care how it happens.
 But the fact is, how your AIR CONDITIONING is installed directly impacts your comfort and budget.
 Today, we’re going to discuss the placement of ductwork and air vents.
 Specifically, what should you know about ceiling AC vents?

 If you’re adding central air conditioning to an older home, you have to work around existing structures.
 This can pose a challenge to find room for a bulky air handler unit and fit ducts in walls around plumbing, electrical, and other obstacles.
-But attics and crawl spaces (especially in single-story home) often provide enough room and access to other rooms, which make them prime targets for new HVAC installations.
+But attics and crawl spaces (especially in single-story homes) often provide enough room and access to other rooms, which makes them prime targets for new HVAC installations.

-Pros of ceiling vents
+Pros of Ceiling Vents